Initiative for Inclusive Feminism: Ideological foundation and background

 IFI belongs to feminism's third and fourth waves, building on the liberal feminist tradition founded on human rights and equality and on the intersectional turn that reshaped feminist thought and activism in the 1990s.
 It understands feminism as a human-rights-based, intersectional movement grounded in solidarity, reflecting the global consensus in contemporary feminist theory, activism, and policymaking.

 Liberal feminism or human rights and equality-oriented feminism is the oldest feminist current, with roots in Enlightenment thought.
 In Norway, Gina Krog is regarded as a key founder of this tradition, and Eva Kolstad, Norway's first Gender Equality Ombud and an early defender of LGBTQ+ rights, has been highlighted by IFI as an important modern role model.
 Kolstad described feminism as a common struggle for "a society where individual abilities determine each person's path, not social norms or outdated traditions," and emphasized that women's rights concern society as a whole.
 She wrote that "feminism is therefore, now as before, not a struggle against men, but a struggle for greater human possibilities and for further spiritual liberation."

 The intersectional perspective developed by Kimberlé Crenshaw in the late 1980s has since become a cornerstone of modern feminism and equality policy, highlighting how gender, race, sexuality, disability, and class intersect to produce different experiences of discrimination.
 From the 1990s onwards, intersectionality became central to feminist theory and to official equality frameworks internationally.

 IFI is not so much a new movement as a new organizing of feminists in Norway who see themselves as part of a broad global feminist consensus grounded in human rights, solidarity, and intersectionality.
 UN Women emphasized in 2024 that "the feminist goals of intersectional justice and gender equality can only be achieved if all women and all LGBTIQ+ people are included as part of a broad, intersectional feminist movement rooted in the universality and indivisibility of human rights."
 It positions itself as the Norwegian expression of that consensus and works to build an inclusive feminist movement founded on those principles.
 At the same time, IFI carries a clear normative ambition: consolidating Norwegian feminism's moral centre around human rights, intersectionality and inclusion, to defend this understanding as the core of what feminism means today, and to affirm feminism's continuing role as a moral and democratic force in society.

+In 2026, IFI wrote: "We want a feminism that stands firm when marginalized groups are attacked.
+One that refuses to be divided by false divisions between women’s rights and the place of minority groups in society.
+One that understands that all forms of prejudice and hatred grow out of the same oppressive structures – and must be confronted together (...)
+That is why, more than ever, we need a compassionate feminism with room for everyone."